Club Tropicana: B-side

-The B-side, "Blue (Armed with Love)", is a semi-instrumental dub track, which was cut once the Fantastic album was finished – George Michael was involved as sole producer.
+The B-side, "Blue (Armed with Love)", is a semi-instrumental dub track, which was cut once the Fantastic album was finished – Michael was involved as sole producer.
 Michael and Ridgeley spent the 11 hours they had available putting the track together, but it wasn't fully finished and ended up being released in its incomplete state as a B-side.

-During their "Club Fantastic" tour in late 1983 and in 1985 in China, they performed a more developed version of this song live, complete with sung verses.
+During their Club Fantastic and Big tours, Wham! performed a more developed version of the song, complete with sung verses.
 This version was released as "Blue (Live in China)" on their 1986 LP Music from the Edge of Heaven as well as the B-side of 1985's single release of "Last Christmas".
+"Blue" was first available on CD on volume 12 of the So80s compilation series in 2019 and on streaming services in 2023 with the edition of The Singles: Echoes from the Edge of Heaven, the duo's last compilation album released.

 Music video

-A video directed by Duncan Gibbins was made at Pikes Hotel in Ibiza, owned by Tony Pike with scenes of George and Andrew on the beach, making eyes at bikini-clad girls played by their backing singers Dee C. Lee and Shirlie Holliman.
+A video directed by Duncan Gibbins was made at Pikes Hotel in Ibiza, owned by Tony Pike with scenes of Michael and Ridgeley on the beach, making eyes at bikini-clad girls played by their backing singers Dee C. Lee and Shirlie Holliman.
 They are also seen relaxing by a pool and sipping cocktails, with Michael lounging on a lilo in white Speedos, along with the famous scene of trumpet-playing taking place in the pool itself.
 A twist in the sexual tension between the two men and two women is revealed at the end, when it turns out that Michael and Ridgeley are airline pilots and Dee and Shirlie are stewardesses.

-It was during this trip to Ibiza that George had his first physical homosexual encounter, confirming to himself that he was definitely either homosexual or bisexual.
-He confided first in Shirlie Holliman and then in Andrew, who both were OK with it.
+It was during this trip to Ibiza that Michael had his first physical homosexual encounter, confirming to himself that he was definitely either homosexual or bisexual.
+He confided first in Shirlie Holliman and then in Ridgeley, who both were OK with it.

-As of May 2022, the music video has received more than 29 million views on YouTube.
+As of February 2025, the music video has received more than 36.4 million views on YouTube.
 The music video was used as an homage for Lewis Capaldi's music video for "Forget Me" in 2022.